jishanarora/joegodard.github.io/README.md

     Click "Create Repository" to initialize the repository.

 ### Setting up the Local Repository
 We must now set up the repository on our local machine and link it to the GitHub repository.

+Andrew Etter describes another benefit to using version control systems such as git, that being the fact that it is much easier to work on only one document rather than several.
+With traditional file sharing and editing, new copies of a file must be made and downloaded every time another developer might want to view or edit it.
+With systems like git, it is much easier to make changes to the requisite files and commit them to a repository.
+This saves having to make and keep track of multiple versions of the same file.

 3. **Create the Desired Directory**
 Create a directory in your desired location, then add your Resume file into the directory.
 Your resume should be named index.md, as GitHub Pages displays that file as the default.